-Level Course Name Number Semester Credits CP Living in Communion with Jesus Christ 102 Both 1
+Level Course Name Number Semester Credits CP Living in Communion with Jesus Christ 117 Both 1

-Living in Communion with Jesus Christ is a year-long course that teaches students about virtue, Christian mortality and the Sacraments.
-Jesus Christ has opened Heaven for all of humanity and He calls each of us to Heavenly glory: this course will guide students in how to live life along the narrow path so as to enter into the Eternal Kingdom of God.
-Students will leave this course with a basic understanding of Christian Moral Principles, as well as how to live in a state of Communion with Christ through the merciful love of God, the Sacraments, and virtue.
+Living in Communion with Jesus Christ is a year-long course that teaches students about virtue, Catholic morality, and the Sacraments based on the Catechism.
+In the first semester, students will learn about Catholic morality, while in the second semester they will learn about the Sacraments.
+This course will guide students in how to live life along the narrow path so as to enter into the Eternal Kingdom of God.
+Students will learn how to live in a state of Communion with Christ through Catholic morality, Sacraments, and the merciful love of God.